3.3.2 Family Group Conference

 The role of the Social Worker is to:

-- Ensure that the child/young person and the family are given the appropriate FGC information leaflets - link to follow and fully understand the content of them;
+- Ensure that the child/young person and the family are given the appropriate FGC information leaflets - and fully understand the content of them;

 - Complete a FGC Referral Form within the same five working days timeframe.
-Attend a Referral Meeting/discussion with the allocated FGC Co-ordinator;
+Be available for a Referral discussion with the allocated FGC Co-ordinator, as soon as possible after allocation;

-- Produce a brief, jargon free report with a "bottom line" for the FGC, which will be shared with the parents/ primary carers/those with PR for the child and the child/young person at least one week before the FGC (earlier if possible);
+- Work with the coordinator to produce a brief, jargon free report with a "bottom line" for the FGC, which will be shared with the parents/ primary carers/those with PR for the child and the child/young person at least one week before the FGC (earlier if possible);

 - Maintain communication with the FGC Co-ordinator during the process of organising the FGC;